Jimmy062006/ESIClient.Dotcore/docs/CorporationApi.md

 Get corporation icon

-Get the icon urls for a corporation  - --  This route is cached for up to 3600 seconds
+Get the icon urls for a corporation  - --  This route is cached for up to 3600 seconds  - -- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/icons/)

 ### Example
 ```csharp